 “The money was one thing.
 It’s invaluable, the impact we had on awareness, bringing people with MS together and helping them feel like they had a platform to be heard.”

 Phil was already familiar with MS because a cousin in New Zealand lives with the disease, and learned more by making time to chat with members of the MS community who came to cycle with him.
 He rode an entire hour at 5 mph with one woman living with MS.

 “It was an education for me too, to understand just how complex the disease is,” he said.
 But as he reflected on the generosity and progress he observed from coast to coast, Phil said something the entire MS community can be glad to hear:

 “I’m hugely encouraged.”

 No Opportunity Wasted to End MS

 Phil’s lifelong philosophy is “No Opportunity Wasted,” largely motivated by a near-death experience when he was 19.
 Ever since then he has made the most of every opportunity that he can.

-Similarly, the Society’s new research fundraising initiative: NOW – An MS Research Revolution – borrows from this same philosophy.
-The initiative aims to raise $250 million over the next five years to fund MS research that pursues all promising paths to STOP MS in its tracks, restore function already lost, and ultimately END MS for everyone – forever.
+Similarly, the Society’s research fundraising initiative NOW – An MS Research Revolution borrows from this same philosophy.
+The initiative aims to raise $250 million over the next five years to fund MS research that pursues all promising paths to STOP MS in its tracks, RESTORE function already lost, and ultimately END MS for everyone – forever.
 The name of the initiative, NOW.
 No Opportunity Wasted, was selected in partnership with Phil, and creates shared urgency in funding research to bring solutions to everyone affected by multiple sclerosis.